0OO00OO0/MandelbrotSet/README.md

 ## How to use

-You can generate a bmp file with the following command:
+You can generate a bmp file with the following command under directory `/src`:

 ```shell
 ./run.sh filename ox oy dimension